For A Satisfying Sex Life, Don’t Ignore What Makes You Unique

 So yea, it’s a weird hybrid of kegel ball, dildo, vibrator, whatever.
 I didn’t get a chance to try it against a wand vibrator, but I bet that will be interesting.
 I’ve described many toys as “interesting” when I didn’t mean it in a positive way.
 In the case of the Bouncer, it’s a toy that encourages me to play in new and unique ways.

-I can’t promise if you’ll like it, but even if you don’t feel much from the balls, it’s still a good G-spotter in terms of shape and size (over 7″ long and a max diameter of 1.57″).
-Fun Factory, unlike some companies — I am talking to you Lelo! — seems to be looking for quality over quantity in innovation!
+I can’t promise that you’ll like it, but even if you don’t feel much from the balls, it’s still a good G-spotter in terms of shape and size (over 7″ long and a max diameter of 1.57″).
+Fun Factory, unlike some companies — I am talking to you, Lelo! — seems to be looking for quality over quantity in innovation!

 1 Comment